Food addiction is a serious addiction which can cause multiple health problems. Discover how to stop food addiction with the keto diet.

 As has already been mentioned, the more a pathway in the brain is used, the stronger it becomes.

-In relation to a food addict, this would mean that they would need to completely stop the foods that they are addicted to.
+In relation to a food addict, this would mean that they’d need to completely stop the foods that they are addicted to.

-They’ll need to find different foods that do not trigger the same damaging pathway.
+They’ll need to find different foods that don’t trigger the same damaging pathway.

 If your thing is donuts and ice cream, never buy them or store them in your house.